Quick Answer

 How to Customise Your Quote Template

-The Word version is designed to be edited.
+In my eyes, the customisation step is where most people fall down.
+They grab a template and send it as-is without their branding.
+The structure below is designed to be tailored.
 Here is how to make it your own in under ten minutes.

 Pro Tip: Save Multiple Versions